Skip to main content

 The business world will need to embrace bold and ambitious solutions that are both regenerative and distributive.
 To make this possible, a transformation in the deep design of business will be needed: in its purpose and networks, how it is governed and owned and the nature of its relationship with finance.

-This session will explore ideas and models for achieving the needed transformations in business to help meet the needs of all people within the means of the living planet.
+This session explored ideas and models for achieving the needed transformations in business to help meet the needs of all people within the means of the living planet.

 Image: The Doughnut of social and planetary boundaries.
 Kate Raworth and Christian Guthier.
 CC-BY-SA 4.0.
 Originally published in Raworth, K. (2017), Doughnut Economics: seven ways to think like a 21st century economist.
 London: Penguin Random House.